 St. Augustine grass lawn is grown in coastal areas due to its salt tolerance.
 Also known as carpetgrass, St. Augustine creates a smooth even turf which is tolerant to extremely high temperatures and low moisture.
 It retains its color longer than other warm season grasses when exposed to cool temperatures and requires infrequent mowing.

 Plugs are the more common method of planting St Augustine grass.
-Plugs should be placed 6-12 inches apart in a prepared lawn.
+Plugs should be placed 6 to 12 inches (15-31 cm.) apart in a prepared lawn.

 How To Care For St. Augustine Grass

-St. Augustine Grass is a low maintenance sod that can perform well with little extra care.
-During the first 7 to 10 days after planting, it requires frequent watering several times during the day.
-After roots have formed, irrigation once per day at a rate of ¼ to ½ inch is sufficient.
+St. Augustine grass is a low maintenance sod that can perform well with little extra care.
+During the first seven to ten days after planting, it requires frequent watering several times during the day.
+After roots have formed, irrigation once per day at a rate of ¼ to ½ inch (6 mm. to 1 cm.) is sufficient.
 Gradually reduce the frequency of watering until the St. Augustine grass lawn is fully established.

 Common St. Augustine Grass Problems